 And regarding the nutrients required, we’re talking food sources with all their naturally-occurring co-factors, rather than supplements unless absolutely necessary, assessed individually.

 “Since the custom of giving large iron supplements to pregnant women has been established, there has been an increase in jaundice of the newborn.
 It has been observed that women who didn’t take iron supplements during pregnancy have healthy babies that don’t develop jaundice.
 I have suggested that this could be because they haven’t been poisoned by iron.
 Those supplements could also be a factor in the increased incidence of childhood cancer.” – Ray Peat PhD, Iron’s Dangers

 the insanity of post-baby dieting

-I think it’s a bit of a worrying sign of the times that when people have seen me with my newborn, many times the reaction has been: “gee you look good and slim for having just had a baby” like that’s my goal and I’d be complimented.
-We equate slimness with health.
+I think it’s a bit of a worrying sign of the times that when people have seen me with my newborn, many times the reaction has been: “gee you look good and slim for having just had a baby” like that’s my goal.
 If anything I’ve been trying my best to retain weight for backup to support me through breastfeeding.
-In saying that, I’ve worked my metabolism (pre pregnancy) to a place where I can consume adequate calories, without gaining excess weight.
+In saying that, I’ve worked my metabolism (preconception) to a place where I can consume adequate calories, without gaining excess weight.
 Although some fat stores wouldn’t go astray.

-Immediately post pregnancy is definitely not the time to be restricting calories or stressing the body with high intensity exercise, breastfeeding or not.
+Immediately postpartum is definitely not the time to be restricting calories or stressing the body with high intensity exercise, breastfeeding or not.
 Your body is in a compromised state.
 This is such an important time to be taking it easy; replenishing, resting, recovering.

 And if you haven’t ditched that unhealthy carb/sugar phobia already, do it now.
 Re-read my sugar article from last year here.